Gunther (wrestler): End of wXw run (2018–2021)

 During the 2019 16 Carat Gold tournament between 8 and 10 March 2019, Walter lost in the finals to Lucky Kid after he defeated David Starr, Fenix and Avalanche in the previous stages.
 At Superstars of Wrestling on 1 June, after Walter defeated Wheeler Yuta earlier in the show, Walter and Ilja attacked Aussie Open and "Hardcore" Bob Holly after their match on the show.
 During the assault, Walter and Ilja attacked the wXw fans and stated that the "hard work [they] put in ... is the only reason wXw is able to have people in attendance".
 At the Shortcup To The Top 2019 event on 3 August, he and Ilja Dragunov defeated Aussie Open to win the World Tag Team Championships, with Walter now being a four-time tag champion.
 On 3 August, Walter failed to win the Shortcut To The Top battle royale again, this time losing to Timothy Thatcher.
 On 9 August in Toronto, Walter defeated Daisuke Sekimoto.
 On 13 September, Walter and Dragunov lost their titles to Aussie Open; they lost in their rematch clause the next day.

-Due to him now being signed with WWE and performing on the NXT UK brand, his schedule became slim for independent bookings.
+Due to him now being signed with WWE and performing on the NXT UK brand, Walter's schedule became slim for independent bookings.
 Before the start of the COVID-19 pandemic and its spread in Germany, Walter competed on two wXw shows on 8 March during the 16 Carat Gold weekend, first defeating Shigehiro Irie on a live stream and, later, at the 16 Carat show itself, Thatcher and Walter collaborated with Daisuke Ikeda and Yuki Ishikawa, with Walter and Ikeda losing to Thatcher and Ishikawa in a tag team match.
 Walter had his final wXw match to date on 18 December 2021, defeating Cara Noir at their 21st Anniversary show.

-British and Irish independent circuits (2011–2012, 2015–2020)

-Walter worked for several independent promotion on the British and Irish independent circuit, like Revolution Pro Wrestling or Progress Wrestling.
-Walter participated on the Progress Wrestling's tournament Super Strong Style 16 Tournament in 2015 and 2016, but was unable to win the tournament.
-He become Progress Atlas Champion twice, both times defeating Matt Riddle.
-After vacating the Atlas Title, he defeated Travis Banks to win the PROGRESS World Title at Chapter 74: Mid Week Matters.
-He also defeated Trent Seven, the then-Atlas Champion, in a title unification match.

-He also worked for Over The Top Wrestling in Ireland, winning the OTT World Championship after defeating Jordan Devlin.
-He lost the title to Devlin in March the next year.